CookingMeister/fitness-tracker-mvc/README.md

 ## Installation

 Clone or download the repo.
 Remove '.Example' from the .env file and add your credentials for mySQL inside the .env file.
 In the root directory run `npm install` to initialize and install dependencies.
 Run `npm run create` to initialize and set up the database.
-Run `npm run start` to start the application.
+Run `npm start` to start the application.

 ## Usage